 Ms Marobe commented that TBCSA had included crafters as part of the tourist package.
 Their products were showcased at airports, guest houses and lodges in rural areas.
 One of the difficulties was that regular supplies were needed.

-Ms J Maluleke (ANC) asked TBCSA how many of the 34 million jobs that had been created through travel and tourism globally were created in South Africa, for South Africans.
+Ms J Maluleke (ANC) asked TBCSA how many of the 34 million jobs that had been created through travel and tourism globally were created in

 Ms Marobe did not have the accurate figures to hand but referred to her PowerPoint presentation where the numbers did appear.
 However, she said that there was now tourist activity in areas where there had been no other economic activity.
-She cited Limpopo as an example, where the gates to the Kruger Park had encouraged growth in lodges, crafting, and employment for guides.
-The economy in Limpopo now relied on the Kruger Park and tourism.
+She cited Limpopo as an example, where the gates to the

 Ms Maluleke asked in which provinces there had been successful career guidance.